JayVeezy1/MA_thesis/README.md

 The first filtering determines, which patient is suitable.
 While there are 58.976 unique admissions in the dataset, many patients are underage or need to be excluded because there is missing data.
-Currently, patients from the `metavision' as well as the `CareVue' dataset are included.
+Currently, patients from the 'metavision' as well as the 'CareVue' dataset are included.

 This filtering was in parts based on concepts from previous research by Alistair et al. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5851804/pdf/nihms925667.pdf).
 It should not be changed by the user.
 After this first step, there are still 13.383 unique icu-stays left.